 We want to hear from you in September or, at a push, October.
 November is too late.
-By that time we’re frantically selling, gift-wrapping and knocking back peach schnapps from a hip flask just to get through the day
+By that time we’re frantically selling, gift-wrapping and knocking back schnapps from a hip flask just to get through the day

 Trust me, in November and December indie retailers are stressed.
 Rocking up with a first-time Christmas pitch at that time of year is almost certainly waste of your time.
 Unless it’s for Valentine cards.

 So May to October are your prime Christmas pitching months.